karanhimadri/AuthWatch/README.md

 ## 📋 Overview

 **MERN Auth Microservice** is a production-ready authentication backend for web and mobile apps.
 It provides secure user registration, login, JWT-based sessions, email verification, password reset, and exposes metrics for monitoring.
-Built with Node.js, Express, and MongoDB, it is containerized for easy deployment and comes with Swagger API docs.
+Built with Node.js, Express, and MongoDB, it includes comprehensive test coverage with Jest and Supertest, and is containerized for easy deployment.

 ---